Li Yiyu

 (李亦畬, Pinyin: Lǐ Yìyú)

-The Core Second-Generation Transmitter of Wu-style Taijiquan
+The Second-Generation core inheritor of Wu-style Taijiquan

 Li Yiyu (李亦畬, Pinyin: Lǐ Yìyú; original name Li Jinglun 李经纶, Pinyin: Lǐ Jīnglún) was a Qing-dynasty martial artist and scholar from Guangfu Town, Yongnian County, Hebei Province.
 Born in Daoguang 12 (1832) and deceased in Guangxu 18 (1892), he attained the imperial examination juren degree (举人, Pinyin: Jǔrén) and became a pivotal figure bridging the foundational and transmissional phases of Wu-style Taijiquan.